On the Fragility of Contribution Score Computation in Federated Learning: Results

 We first evaluated the effect of aggregators designed to handle non-IID data (FedProx and FedNova).
 By analyzing the scores produced under data imbalance (detailed in Table~\ref{tab:AS_noniid}), we observed a clear divergence in how the CE methods operate.
 The non-marginal ADP scores closely followed the clients' data ratio distributions, suggesting it primarily measures contribution quantity in this setting.
 In contrast, the marginal difference-based GTG scores were significantly more stable, with most scores falling within a tight range of $[0.18, 0.22]$ despite the significant data imbalance, indicating a focus on contribution quality.

 The statistical analysis validates these observations.
-The Anderson-Darling tests (Table~\ref{tab:AS_test}) show that ADP scores are statistically different from the FedAvg baseline in non-IID scenarios.
-This is especially true in the high imbalance setting: the RMSE (Table~\ref{tab:AS_agg}) also shows this vast difference.
+We employed the Anderson–Darling test to assess whether the score distributions under a given aggregation method are consistent with those obtained with FedAvg.
+The tests (Table~\ref{tab:AS_test}) show that ADP scores are statistically different from the FedAvg baseline in non-IID scenarios.
+This is especially true in the high imbalance setting: RMSE (Table~\ref{tab:AS_agg}) values also support this sizable difference.
 GTG scores, however, remain comparatively robust to the change in aggregation method, with significant differences only appearing for a few clients in the low-imbalance ($\alpha=1.0$) setting.
-This is a notoriously challenging scenario for evaluation, as the data distribution is close to IID, where clients are expected to have similar scores.
+This is a notoriously challenging scenario for contribution evaluation, as the data distribution is close to IID, where clients are expected to have similar scores.